Whiteknight/whiteknight.github.com/drafts/rosella_memoize.md

 or whatever.
 Also, we can get access to the original function if we absolutely need access to it and want to bypass the cache.
 For instance, we can get the original function and memoize it again, to have a separate cache with different properties.
+By accessing the cache directly, we end up with something like a lazy lookup table, where we can insert values we know and automatically compute and cache values we don't know.
 I don't want to say the possibilities are "endless", because this is still a pretty focused and limited tool.
 However, there is power here, and it can be extremely useful for cases where it's needed.

 One place where proxies are absolutely required is for in-place method memoization.
 The Memoize library allows you to inject a memoize proxy directly